ensisoft/detonator/README.md

   $ ./emsdk activate 3.0.0
   $ source ./emsdk_env.sh
 ```

-- Next build the Gamestudio engine to WASM blob.
-Make sure that you have the emscripten tools in your path.
-I.e, emcc should be found.
-If they aren't you probably need to source the emsdk_env.sh file.
+-- Check your Emscripten installation
 ```
   $ which emcc
   $ /home/user/emsdk/upstream/emscripten/emcc
   $ emcc --version
   $ emcc (Emscripten gcc/clang-like replacement + linker emulating GNU ld) 3.0.0 (3fd52e107187b8a169bb04a02b9f982c8a075205)
-  $ ....
 ```
+- Build the Gamestudio engine into a WASM blob.
+Make sure that you have the emscripten tools in your path,
+  i.e. you have sourced emsdk_env.sh in your current shell.
 ```
   $ git clone https://github.com/ensisoft/gamestudio
   $ cd gamestudio